navapatn/Machine-Learning-in-Excel/Market Segmentation with K-mean/readme.md

 I used Excel to perform K-mean Clustering on customers' spending score and annual income

 ## Data and Link
-I used the dataset provided by datascience365.com
+I used the dataset provided by datascience365.com.

+This data provide a list of customer_id, annual income, and their spending score at the mall.

+We want to perform market segmentation so that the mall knows their primary target to do marketing, promotions, etc.

 Here is the link to the excel file: